BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 <p>
     Culture is often framed through externalities: food, language, religion, rituals.
-    It's more like air, though.
+    It's like air, though.
-    It's what's so fundamental, when you grow up with it, that you don't even notice.
+    It's so fundamental, when you grow up with it, that you don't even notice.
 </p>

 <br/>